Key Quote

 Technique 1 — DEMONIC IMAGERY / MISOGYNISTIC TROPE

-Claudio deploys a demonic image — beauty as a witch — drawing on the deeply misogynistic (woman-hating) Elizabethan association of female attractiveness with diabolical (devilish) power.
+Claudio deploys a demonic image — beauty as a witch — drawing on the deeply misogynisticmisogynistic — Showing hatred, dislike, or prejudice against women Elizabethan association of female attractiveness with diabolicaldiabolical — Relating to the devil; extremely evil or wicked power.
 The verb 'melteth' suggests dissolution of moral resolve, as though female beauty has an almost chemical power to corrupt male fidelity.
 This demonisation of women was a common cultural anxiety in Shakespeare's era.

-The opposition of 'faith' (loyalty, religious devotion) and 'blood' (passion, lust, violence) creates a binary (two-sided opposition) in which women are responsible for men's moral failure.
+The opposition of 'faith' (loyalty, religious devotion) and 'blood' (passion, lust, violence) creates a binarybinary — A system consisting of two opposing elements in which women are responsible for men's moral failure.
 Claudio cannot conceive of male weakness as internally generated — it must be externally caused by a woman's dangerous allure.

 Key Words